Kaoru Kobayashi (murderer): Trial and verdict

-Kobayashi's trial began on April 18, 2005.
-He said:

-I want to be sentenced to death as quickly as possible, and leave a legacy among the public as the next Tsutomu Miyazaki or Mamoru Takuma.

-Both Miyazaki and Takuma were child murderers with histories of mental illness and sex crimes against children.
+Kobayashi's trial began on 18 April 2005.
+Kobayashi pleaded guilty and sought to receive the death penalty, stating he wanted to "leave a legacy among the public as the next Tsutomu Miyazaki or Mamoru Takuma"; both Miyazaki and Takuma were child murderers with histories of mental illness and sex crimes against children.
 For his part, Miyazaki stated, "I won't allow him to call himself 'the second Tsutomu Miyazaki' when he hasn't even undergone a psychiatric examination."
-Miyazaki was subsequently executed on June 17, 2008, after making this comment, possibly due to the significance of Kobayashi's case and another recent incident, the Akihabara massacre.
+Miyazaki was subsequently executed on 17 June 2008.

-Kobayashi's psychiatrist diagnosed him as suffering from antisocial personality disorder and pedophilia, but sane enough to be responsible for his actions, believing he might have even been gnawed by a sense of guilt.
+Kobayashi's psychiatrist diagnosed with antisocial personality disorder and pedophilia, but sane enough to be responsible for his actions, believing he might have even been gnawed by a sense of guilt.
 Ariyama's identity had been withheld by the Japanese media when the media learned of his sex crime, but the bereaved released her name and photograph in September 2006.

-On September 26, 2006, Kobayashi was sentenced to death by hanging by the Nara district court.
-The defense made an appeal on the same day, but retracted it on October 10, 2006.
-Kobayashi's new lawyer claimed in June 2007 that the withdrawal was invalid, which the Nara district court declined on April 21, 2008.
+On 26 September 2006, Kobayashi was sentenced to death by hanging by the Nara district court.
+The defense made an appeal on the same day, but retracted it on 10 October 2006.
+Kobayashi's new lawyer claimed in June 2007 that the withdrawal was invalid, which the Nara district court declined on 21 April 2008.
 On May 22, 2008, the Osaka high court upheld the decision.
-On July 7, 2008, the Supreme Court of Japan upheld the decision.
+On 7 July 2008, the Supreme Court of Japan upheld the decision.

-Kobayashi was executed by hanging at Osaka Detention House on February 21, 2013.
+Kobayashi was executed by hanging at Osaka Detention House on 21 February 2013.